MichalFrontEnd/deliverator/deliverator-log.md

 29.01.22

 * Solved the cart fee issue using an interim var.
 Atm it's a let declared on top and realised later, in case I'll want to have a function adding all interim fees to calculate everything, but that might not be neccessary.
 * The functions run simultaneously, I guess?
 So now it only sets the last calculation it gets for the delivery fee.
 I guess I'll have to return a result and add all function results to calculate final fee. will make it easier to move functions to another file.

+30.01.22

+* Completed main functions except for time one.
+* Pickle: When I set interim fees as let vars they did not update.
+When I set them in state the calculation function doesn't get all of them because state is async (even when using async await). - try testing setting it in state onChange, and making the calculation only onClick.